-Have you ever attempted to distress a pair of jeans, only to have your D.I.Y. project quickly turn into an at-home disaster?
+Have you ever attempted to distress a pair of jeans, only to have your DIY project quickly turn into an at-home disaster?
 Don’t worry—we’ve been there.
-To avoid a denim dilemma, we looked to Madewell, a brand known for their denim expertise.
-After taking a trip to the brand’s Los Angeles-based washhouse and receiving tips from the head designer, Somsack Sikhounmuong, we can proudly say we’ve now mastered this denim D.I.Y. project—the Madewell way, of course!
+To avoid another denim dilemma, though, we looked to Madewell, a brand known for its denim expertise.
+After taking a trip to the brand’s Los Angeles–based washhouse and receiving tips from the head designer, Somsack Sikhounmuong, we can proudly say we’ve now mastered this denim DIY project—the Madewell way, of course!

 Scroll through to take a peek inside the brand’s denim-filled washhouse and learn what it takes to distress your jeans like the pros.

-For our D.I.Y. project, we decided on a heavy distress at the knees with patches of softer distressing around the pocket hems for a very worn-in vibe.
-According to Sikhounmuong, what distinguishes Madewell’s distressing process from other denim labels is the brand’s attention to authenticity.
+For our DIY project, we decided on a heavy distress at the knees with patches of softer distressing around the pocket hems for a very worn-in vibe.
+According to Sikhounmuong, what distinguishes Madewell’s distressing process from other denim labels’ patterns is the brand’s attention to authenticity.
 “To start, we look for authentic, vintage-looking denim, and then make sure the placement of the patching or the sanding or the blasting looks like you owned and loved them for years,” he says.

 After you’ve found precisely where your knee will hit, draw a horizontal line about two inches wide with a piece of chalk.
 It’s important to draw this line because you want to break at the knee but not drill all the way to the outer hem.